David Price (boxer): Price vs. Thompson II

-Rebuilding in Germany

-Back to winning ways
+Return to the ring

 In November 2013, it was announced that Price would be signing a promotional deal with German boxing promoter Team Sauerland and on 5 December 2013 it was announced that he would be vacating his British and Commonwealth titles.

 In his first fight back following the back-to-back losses to Thompson, Price got back to winning ways with a first-round knockout victory over Istvan Ruzsinszky in Stuttgart, Germany on 25 January 2014.
 Price displayed his trademark power flooring Ruzsinszky, who was a late replacement for Konstantin Airich, with a big right hand.

+Price vs. Pala

 Price recorded a second successive win on 12 April 2014 with the third-round knockout of Ondrej Pala in Esbjerg, Denmark.
 Price was forced to climb off the canvas after a flash knockdown in the opening round, but was able to regain his composure in the second round before flooring Pala twice in the third, forcing the referee to call a halt to the action.

 In his next contest, Price comfortably outpointed Yaroslav Zavorotnyi on 7 June 2014 in Schwerin, Germany.
 After ten hard fought rounds, for the first time in four years, the former British and Commonwealth went the scheduled distance, leaving the decision in the hands of the judges.

 On 21 February 2015, Price defeated Irineu Beato Costa Junior in Berlin, Germany.
 After a cautious start, Price began to boss his Brazilian opponent around the ring, before unloading a massive right hand in the sixth-round to finish the fight prematurely.
 Following the fight Price declared his intentions to return home to Liverpool for his next fight.
 Price was also made mandatory challenger for the vacant European Heavyweight title.

+European title challenge

 Price vs. Teper

-On 15 May 2015, it was announced that Price would fight German boxer Erkan Teper, little-known but with an undefeated record of (14-0, 9 KOs) on 17 July.
+On 15 May 2015, it was announced that Price would fight German boxer Erkan Teper, little-known but with an undefeated record of (14–0, 9 KOs) on 17 July.
 The bout was for the vacant EBU (European) heavyweight title and presented an opportunity for Price to become a top contender again.
 Price, who was the betting favourite, was caught in the second round with a left hook that knocked him unconscious.
 However, Teper was later found to have failed a drugs test.
-Teper was subsequently banned and the result changed to a No-Contest (disputed).
-Boxrec.com maintains that the record was not changed to a No-contest: "The EBU maintains that it was supervising the contest and as such EBU rules must be applied, therefore keeping the result of Teper WTKO 2 / 12 but stripping the title."
+Teper was subsequently banned and the result changed to a No Contest by the Bund Deutscher Berufsboxer (BDB).
+However, Boxrec.com maintains that the record was not changed to a No contest: "The EBU maintains that it was supervising the contest and as such EBU rules must be applied, therefore keeping the result of Teper WTKO 2 / 12 but stripping the title."